Blendify/blender-manual/blender_docs/manual/about/contribute/guides/writing_guide.rst

 --------

-This section is specifically about the :doc:`Glossary </glossary/index>` section, where we define common terms in Blender and computer-graphics.
+This section is specifically about the :doc:`Glossary </glossary/index>` section, where we define common terms in Blender and computer graphics.

 Rules of thumb: